 Click on Clone URI and click Next.

-Here you have to fill in the required information such as URI, Host, Repository Path, Username, and password.
+You have to fill in the required information such as URI, Host, Repository Path, Username, and password.

-You can get the URI from your Github Repository URL.
+You can get the URI from your GitHub Repository URL.

 After that, you have to enter your GitHub username and password for authentication and Select the Store in the secure store checkbox.
 Then Click Next.

 After Clicking Next, it will connect with the GitHub Remote repository, and in Return, it will display all the branches of the mentioned repository.
 We have only one branch available, so the master branch is displaying.

 Here, if you want to change the local repository location, then you can configure it here otherwise, if you want to proceed with the default location, then you can click next.

 You can notice our remote is downloaded to our local machine.
 And you can click next.